ScribesZone/ScribesTools/docs/index.rst

 ------------

 Each tools can be installed following the "Installation" section in the tool chapter.
-If you received a disk you may be intersted in the following chapter.
+If you received a disk you may be interested in the following chapter.

 ..  toctree::